andymorse/whatupmissoula/ai/watchlist.md

   or string cheese — those are different products even though the brand matches.
 - Epic Meat Strips - All kinds or varieties but would like the price to be close to 1.50 per strip.
 - Olipop - Under 1.50 a can all flavors
-- Johnsonville - Beddar Cheddar Smoked Sausage
+- Johnsonville - Cheddar Smoked Sausage
+- Mozzarella cheese - Prefer Tillamook but highlight all brands
+- Dehydrated pineapple
+- Chocolate - Be bround big fan
+- Wheat Montana products

 ## WUM_picks